About the Event

 - Assessing options for key design elements, including determining a price, providing border adjustments, and addressing distributional issues for revenues and their potential economic efficiency consequences.

 - Discussing specific proposals for carbon adders in Independent Systems Operators (ISO)/Regional Transmission Organizations (RTO).

 - Examining stakeholder views and exploring common ground on carbon adder proposals.

 - M. Gary Helm, PJM Interconnection

 - Joseph A. Kruger, Visiting Fellow, Resources for the Future

 - Sam Newell, Brattle Group

-- Karen L. Palmer, Senior Fellow, Resources for the Future
+- Karen L. Palmer, Senior Fellow and Director, Future of Power Initiative, Resources for the Future

 - Ari Peskoe, Harvard Law School

 - Matthew White, ISO New England